wilsonliaows/docs/connectors/slack.md

 ## Slack connector VS Workbot for Slack connector
 Workato supports both the Slack connector and the Workbot for Slack connector.

 If you're a Slack administrator (or part of an administrative team) that needs to automate workflows on a workspace-level, then the Slack connector is what you need.
 Using the Slack connector, you can subscribe to workspace-level events and and manage channels, groups and more.
-For example you can automate the creation, naming, purpose, and invitees of private Slack channels (typically between CS members and customers), triggered by a ticket escalation in Jira.
+For example you can automate the creation, naming, purpose, and invitees of private Slack channels (typically between members from Customer Success and customers), triggered by a ticket escalation in Jira.

 Workbot is a bot user.
-Bot users, like human users, must be invited to the channels before it can respond to other users.
+A bot user, like a human user, must be invited to channels before it can respond to other users.
 Workbot is primarily used to automate workflows specifically for users who command it to do so.
-If you're envisioning a virtual assistant which your team can command to perform complex tasks specifically for them, go for Workbot.
+If you envision a virtual assistant which your team can command to perform complex tasks specifically for them, go for Workbot.

-A function comparison table for both the Slack connector and the Workbot for Slack connector can be found [here](/workbot/workbot.md#slack-connector-vs-workbot-for-slack-connector).
+A functional comparison table for both the Slack connector and the Workbot for Slack connector can be found [here](/workbot/workbot.md#slack-connector-vs-workbot-for-slack-connector).

 ## API version
 The Slack connector uses the [Slack Web API](https://api.slack.com/web) with the endpoint URLs `https://slack.com/api/METHOD`.